Irfaanpk/Azure-Zero-to-Hero/Azure Virtual Machines/VM Scale Sets/README.md

 ### Objective

-Create a VM Scale Set with multiple VM instances and practice basic instance management and scaling.
+Create a VM Scale Set with multiple VM instances and practice basic instance management and manual scaling.

----

-## Step 1: Open Azure Portal
+### Step 1: Open Azure Portal

 1. Sign in to the **Azure Portal**.
 2. Search for **Virtual Machine Scale Sets**.